neutron-org/neutron-docs/docs/relaying/icq-relayer-guide.md

 ### Results submission

-Relayer submits a query result al following depending on the Relayer's configuration:
+Relayer submits a query result as the following depending on the Relayer's configuration:
 - simply sending it to the Neutron's Interchain Queries module which handles it by storing the result in the blockchain state (KV queries with `RELAYER_ALLOW_KV_CALLBACKS`=false);
 - sending it to the Neutron's Interchain Queries module which handles it by storing the result in the blockchain state and passing the result to the owner smart contract (KV queries with `RELAYER_ALLOW_KV_CALLBACKS`=true);
 - passing it to the smart contract that has registered the query (TX queries).